fatred/packer-build-staticip/README.md

 # packer-build-staticip
-Example repo to use packer against a VMware environment without DHCP
+Example repo to use packer against a VMware environment without DHCP and then setup instances using terraform and VM Customisation Spec.

 ## How to use me
 ### Packer